syntasso/workshop/enhancing-a-promise/README.md

 # Using Kratix to support your organisation

-As [we've seen](/using-multiple-promises/README.md), Kratix can support off-the-shelf Promises for services like Jenkins, Knative, and Postgres.
+As [you've seen](/using-multiple-promises/README.md), Kratix can support off-the-shelf Promises for services like Jenkins, Knative, and Postgres.

 When you think about providing services for things like automation, deployment or data, how often are you able to choose a service (like Postgres) and offer it to your users straight off the shelf?